Don Sutton

-Donald Howard Sutton (April 2, 1945 – January 19, 2021) was an American professional baseball pitcher.
-He played in Major League Baseball (MLB) for 23 seasons as a member of the Los Angeles Dodgers, Houston Astros, Milwaukee Brewers, Oakland Athletics, and California Angels.
-Sutton won a total of 324 games and pitched 58 shutouts including five one-hitters and ten two-hitters.
+Donald Howard Sutton (April 2, 1945 – January 19, 2021) was an American professional baseball pitcher who played 23 seasons in Major League Baseball (MLB), primarily for the Los Angeles Dodgers.
+Sutton won a total of 324 games, pitched 58 shutouts including five one-hitters and ten two-hitters, and led the National League in walks plus hits per inning pitched (WHIP) four times.
 He is seventh on baseball's all-time strikeout list with 3,574.